arfianadam/regenr/README.md

 React Generator

 ## Summary
-Regenr is a command-line interface that helps Generating ReactJs Components.
+Regenr is a command-line interface that helps generating ReactJs components.
+The built in modular pattern uses webpack's `import` and `export` so make sure your project have the right module bundling configuration.
+Here are the ones I personally suggest using:
+- `babel-loader`
+- `sass-loader`, or `css-loader` if you create a component with `--css` option

+## Features
+- Easy to use
+- Fully checked and compatible with `eslint`
+- Thus, suitable for today's javascript best practices

+## Requirements
+- `nodejs`
+- `webpack` and the right configuration for the modular pattern

 ## Installation
+- Clone this repo
-`npm install -g regenr`
+- Inside the cloned repo, run `npm install -g`
+- Now the command `regenr` is available in your system!

 ## Usage
 `regenr <path>/<componentName> [options]`

-Example:
+## Example:
 `regenr src/Components/Header` will provides:

 #### Header.js